Majey/alx-system_engineering-devops/0x01-shell_permissions/README.md

  - a script that creates an empty file called hello. chmod 100 hello
- - a script that adds execute permission to the owner of the file hello.
+ - a script that adds execute permission to the owner of the file hello. chmod 774 hello
+ - a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.